 All students who reside in the Residence Hall will be assessed a $75.00 fee per academic year.

 Students are encouraged to walk through graduation upon completion of their degree or certificate programs.
-Graduating students are assessed a $35.00 fee, which covers the cost of a cap & gown and diploma.
+Graduating students are assessed a $35.00 fee, which covers the cost of a robe and diploma.
 The fee is charged in the semester that students submit their intent to graduate forms to LCC’s Student Services Center.